Topological recursion for Kadomtsev-Petviashvili tau functions of hypergeometric type: Abstract

 A particular feature of our argument is that it clarifies completely the role of $\hbar^2$-deformations of the Orlov--Scherbin parameters for the partition functions, whose necessity was known from a variety of earlier obtained results in this direction but never properly understood in the context of topological recursion.

 As special cases of the results of this paper one recovers new and uniform proofs of the topological recursion to all previously studied cases of enumerative problems related to weighted double Hurwitz numbers.
+By virtue of topological recursion and the Grothendieck--Riemann--Roch formula this, in turn, gives new and uniform proofs of almost all ELSV-type formulas discussed in the literature.

 \dedicatory{To the memory of Sergey Mironovich Natanzon}